davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 and appears to have subsequently built the outboard mantle lithosphere beneath the Crystal Knob eruption site.
 The outer toe of this lithosphere-scale accretionary belt was subsequently displaced along the San Andreas transform system to its current location beneath the central California Coast Ranges.

-This displaced package of underplated mantle lithosphere records basal reheating by the Mendocino slab window, which opened in conjunction with the San Andreas plate juncture.
+In the Neogene, the underplated mantle lithosphere nappes were reheated by the Mendocino slab window, which opened as the Pacific--Farallon ridge encountered the California convergent margin.
 Peridotite major- and trace-element re-enrichment and abundant dunite cumulate xenoliths and xenocrysts within the Crystal Knob basalt record the percolation of fluids and melts through the lithosphere.
-This percolation, the highly fractionated Crystal Knob basaltic pipe, and the modeled Neogene thermal pulse that reheated the lithosphere can be attributed to a deep slab window segment that opened as the Pacific--Farallon ridge encountered the California convergent margin.
-This adds to a growing body of evidence that much of the structural complexity in the California Coast Ranges is inherited from the Late Cretaceous regime of subduction accretion.
+This percolation, the highly fractionated Crystal Knob basaltic pipe, and the modeled thermal pulse that reheated the lithosphere can be attributed to the ~24 Ma opening of an asthenospheric slab window at 70-90 km depth.
+The lithospheric history outlined here adds to a growing body of evidence that much of the structural complexity in the California Coast Ranges is inherited from the Late Cretaceous regime of subduction accretion.